Quantum limit for laser interferometric gravitational wave detectors from optical dissipation: Abstract

 \section{Abstract}

 We derive a quantum limit to the sensitivity of laser interferometric gravitational-wave detectors from optical-loss-induced dissipation, analogous to the sensitivity limit from the mechanical dissipation.
 It applies universally to different interferometer configurations, and cannot be surpassed unless optical property is improved.
+This result provides an answer to the long-standing question of how far we can push the detector sensitivity given the state-of-the-art optics.

-{\it Introduction.---} Advanced gravitational-wave (GW) detectors are long baseline interferometers with suspended mirrors which act as test masses for probing spacetime dynamics.
+{\it Introduction --- }Advanced gravitational-wave (GW) detectors are long-baseline interferometers with suspended mirrors which act as test masses for probing spacetime dynamics.
 Quantum noise, arising from quantum fluctuations of the optical field, is one of the sources of noise that limits the sensitivity of such instruments.
-In particular, the phase fluctuation leads to the shot noise, while amplitude fluctuation exerts a random force on the test masses which give rise to quantum radiation pressure noise.
-These two types of quantum noise, when uncorrelated, lead to the standard quantum limit (SQL)\,\cite{Braginsky92} of which the power spectral density is given by
+In particular, the phase fluctuation gives rise to the shot noise, while the amplitude fluctuation exerts a random force on the test masses and induces the quantum radiation pressure noise.
+These two types of quantum noise, when uncorrelated, lead to the Standard Quantum Limit (SQL)\,\cite{SQL1, Braginsky92} of which the power spectral density is

-where $\Omega$ is the angular frequency of the GW signal, $M$ is the mirror mass, and $L$ is the interferometer arm length.
+where $\Omega$ is the angular frequency of the GW signal, $M$ is the mass of the test-mass mirror, and $L$ is the interferometer arm length.

-Despite its name, the SQL is not a true limit: it can be surpassed with a wide class of so-called quantum-non-demolition (QND) schemes (cf. review articles\,\cite{lrr-2012-5, Miao2014}).
-These techniques usually involve modifications to the optical configuration of current-generation GW detectors by introducing extra optical filters that consist of a cascade of passive (no external energy input) Fabry-P\'erot cavities or active cavities\,\cite{Miao2015a, Zhou2015}.
-For example, together with a squeezed light source, a passive filter cavity can be used for producing the frequency-dependent squeezing\,\cite{Kimble01, Oelker2016}.
-The general scheme is illustrated in Fig.\,\ref{fig:config}\,\footnote{It does not include the Sagnac speed meter\,\cite{Chen2003,Danilishin2015} in the strict sense.
-It does, however, include the equivalent sloshing-cavity-based speed-meter scheme\,\cite{Purdue2}. }.
+Despite its name, the SQL is not a true limit: it can be surpassed with a wide class of so-called quantum-non-demolition (QND) schemes (cf. review articles\,\cite{Braginsky80, lrr-2012-5, Miao2014}).
+These techniques usually involve modifications to the optical configuration of current-generation GW detectors by introducing extra optical filters.
+These filters can be a cascade of both passive Fabry-Perot cavities and active cavities which have external energy input\,\cite{Wicht1997, Miao2015a, Zhou2015}.
+For example, together with a squeezed light source, a passive filter cavity can be used for producing the frequency-dependent squeezing\,\cite{Kimble01, Oelker2016, Schnabel2017}.
+The general scheme is illustrated in Fig.\,\ref{fig:config}.